-The 2014 Toyota Tacoma is a midsize pickup truck offered in three cab configurations: Regular Cab, Access Cab (an extended cab with small rear-hinged doors) and Double Cab (crew cab).
-Regular and Access Cabs feature a standard 6-foot, 1-inch bed, while Double Cab models offer either a 5-foot short bed or the standard bed.
+The 2015 Toyota Tacoma is a midsize pickup truck offered in two cab configurations: Access Cab (an extended cab with small rear-hinged doors) and Double Cab (crew cab).
+Access Cabs feature a standard 6-foot, 1-inch bed, while Double Cab models offer either a 5-foot short bed or the standard 6-foot1-inch bed.

-The 2WD Double Cab adds black fenders, power mirrors, adjustable driver lumbar, a 60/40-split rear bench seat with adjustable headrests, rear bulkhead storage and rear climate vents.
+The 2WD Double Cab adds black fenders, power mirrors, adjustable driver lumbar, a 60/40-split rear bench seat with adjustable headrests and rear bulkhead storage.

 V6-powered PreRunners and 4WD Tacomas are additionally eligible for the TRD Off-Road package, which includes the SR5 package plus a heavy-duty suspension with Bilstein shocks, a locking rear differential, Hill-Start Assist and Downhill Assist (4WD automatic models only), 16-inch alloy wheels, TRD graphics, a 115-volt power point in the bed and sport seats.
-Alternatively, these models can be equipped with the TRD Sport package, which features a sport-tuned suspension (also with Bilsteins), 17-inch alloy wheels, a hood scoop, extended color-keyed exterior trim, the bed-mounted power outlet and essentially the same interior features at the TRD Off-Road package.
+Alternatively, the TRD Sport package features a sport-tuned suspension (also with Bilsteins), 17-inch alloy wheels, a hood scoop, extended color-keyed exterior trim, the bed-mounted power outlet and essentially the same interior features as the TRD Off-Road package.

-Finally, the Limited package (V6 Double Cabs only) includes the SR5 package's items plus 18-inch chrome wheels, extended chrome exterior trim, an auto-dimming rearview mirror with an outside temperature gauge and Homelink, heated front seats, synthetic leather upholstery and a higher-resolution touchscreen with HD radio, satellite radio, a navigation system and the Entune mobile-app suite.
+Finally, the Limited package (V6 Double Cabs only) includes the SR5 package's items plus 18-inch chrome wheels, extended chrome exterior trim, an auto-dimming rearview mirror with an outside temperature gauge and Home Link, heated front seats, synthetic leather upholstery, a seven-speaker JBL audio system and a higher-resolution touchscreen with HD radio, satellite radio, a navigation system and the Entune mobile-app suite.

-V6 Double Cabs can also be equipped with a premium JBL audio system that includes a subwoofer.
-The upgraded touchscreen is available separately on both Access and Double Cabs, with or without navigation and Entune mobile apps.
+Tacoma V6 Double Cabs can also be equipped with the JBL audio system as a stand-alone option, while the upgraded touchscreen is available separately on both Access and Double Cabs, with or without navigation and Entune mobile apps.

 Performance & mpg

-The 2014 Toyota Tacoma is available with rear- or four-wheel drive and a choice of two engines: a 2.7-liter four-cylinder or 4.0-liter V6.
+The 2015 Toyota Tacoma is available with rear- or four-wheel drive and a choice of two engines: a 2.7-liter four-cylinder or a 4.0-liter V6.

-All Tacomas except 4WD Double Cab models come standard with the four-cylinder engine, which is rated at 159 horsepower and 180 pound-feet of torque.
-A five-speed manual transmission is standard on Regular and Access Cab models, while the rear-drive-only PreRunner Access and Double Cabs get a standard four-speed automatic that's optional on the others.
+The Tacoma comes standard with a four-cylinder engine rated at 159 horsepower and 180 pound-feet of torque.
+A five-speed manual transmission is standard on Access Cab models, while the rear-drive-only PreRunner Access and Double Cabs get a standard four-speed automatic that's optional on the others.

-A Tacoma with the four-cylinder and five-speed manual returns an EPA-estimated 23 mpg combined (21 mpg city/25 mpg highway) with rear-wheel drive, dropping to 21 mpg combined (19 mpg city/24 mpg highway) with the automatic.
-Adding four-wheel drive yields 19 mpg combined (18 mpg city/21 mpg highway) with either transmission.
+A rear-wheel-drive Tacoma with the four-cylinder and five-speed manual returns an EPA-estimated 22 mpg combined (21 city/25 highway), dropping to 21 mpg combined (19/24) with the automatic.
+Pair the four-cylinder engine with four-wheel drive and the EPA estimates 19 mpg combined with either transmission.

-In Edmunds performance testing, a 4WD Tacoma Double Cab V6 with the automatic covered zero to 60 mph in 7.7 seconds -- suitably quick for a midsize truck.
+In Edmunds performance testing, a 4WD Tacoma Double Cab V6 with the automatic covered zero to 60 mph in 7.7 seconds, which is suitably quick for a midsize truck.
 Properly equipped, a Tacoma V6 can tow up to 6,500 pounds.

 The Insurance Institute for Highway Safety gave the Tacoma its top rating of "Good" in the moderate-overlap frontal offset and side crash tests, but its second-to-worst rating of "Marginal" in the roof strength test.
 Its seat/head restraint design was rated "Good" for whiplash protection in rear impacts.

-The four-cylinder Tacoma can seem overly noisy and its performance certainly isn't going to blow anyone's doors off, but thanks to a healthy 180 pound-feet of torque, it actually packs a decent punch.
-This isn't a transplanted Camry engine or anything like that; it was designed specifically for truck duty, and its respectable fuel economy makes it a smart choice for small-business contractors.
+The four-cylinder Tacoma can seem overly noisy, and its performance certainly isn't going to blow anyone's doors off, but thanks to a healthy 180 lb-ft of torque, it actually packs a decent punch.
+This engine is a smart choice for small-business types, as it gets respectable fuel economy without being entirely gutless.
 The V6 engine is considerably brawnier, of course, and it's a no-brainer if you plan to do any serious towing.

-On paved surfaces, the 2014 Toyota Tacoma rides firmly, particularly with one of the TRD suspension setups.
-It's not objectionable, but it certainly lacks the Ridgeline's carlike smoothness.
-The soft brake pedal fails to inspire confidence, even though its measured performance is fine.
+On paved surfaces, the 2015 Toyota Tacoma rides firmly, particularly with one of the TRD suspension setups.
+It's not objectionable, and the new TRD Pro suspension is much more comfortable than the TX it replaces.
+The Tacoma's soft brake pedal feel fails to inspire confidence, even though the brakes' actual performance is just fine.
 Off-road, however, the Tacoma 4WD is a star, providing serious capability in an unassuming package.
-The comprehensive TRD Off-Road package is tempting, yet the four-cylinder 4WD Regular Cab is one of the best go-anywhere bargains you'll find.
+The comprehensive TRD Off-Road package is tempting (especially if you like loud exhaust pipes), but it's largely meant for serious off-roaders.
+Meanwhile, the four-cylinder 4WD Access Cab is one of the best go-anywhere bargains you'll find.

-The 2014 Toyota Tacoma has a straightforward dashboard layout that puts practicality first, including simple three-dial climate knobs that are easily turned by gloved hands.
+Although it's not especially modern or attractive, the 2015 Toyota Tacoma's cabin features a straightforward dashboard layout that puts practicality first, including simple three-dial climate knobs that are easily turned by gloved hands.
 Most panels are made of hard plastic, but build quality is perennially strong.
-Feature content is generally impressive, headlined by the standard touchscreen display with iPod/USB and Bluetooth connectivity, which makes the Regular Cab's crank windows and manual locks seem highly incongruous.
+Feature content is generally impressive, headlined by the standard touchscreen display with iPod/USB and Bluetooth connectivity.

-The front bucket seats offer firm support, though some drivers may find that their low mounting points relative to the floor hampers comfort.
-While the Access Cab's rear jump seats are only fit for small children or cargo, the Double Cab's backseat is surprisingly adult-friendly, especially compared with the cramped crew-cab Nissan Frontier.
-In both cases, the rear seats flip up or fold down to provide an enclosed storage space.
+The front bucket seats offer firm support, but the cushioning is pretty flat, and many drivers will find that their low mounting points relative to the floor hamper comfort.
+While the Access Cab's rear jump seats are fit only for small children or cargo, the Double Cab's backseat is surprisingly adult-friendly, especially compared with the cramped Frontier crew cab.
+In both cab styles, the rear seats flip up or fold down to provide an enclosed storage space.